-The oldest university library founded circa A.D.
-859, still in around today in Fez, Morocco in the Al-Qarawiyin University.
+The oldest university library, founded circa A.D.
+859, is still in around today in Fez, Morocco in the Al-Qarawiyin University.

-In the17th century, collegiate and town libraries started to open in England.
-Thomas Bodley founded or re-founded the Bodleian Library the main research library for the University of Oxford which purpose was to be "available to the whole republic of the learned" dating back 1602, but its roots date back much further.
+In the 17th century, collegiate and town libraries started to open in England.
+Thomas Bodley founded or re-founded the Bodleian Library, the main research library for the University of Oxford, whose purpose was to be “available to the whole republic of the learned”, dating back to 1602, but its roots date back much further.

-Cambridge University library also have a long history of keeping knowledge safe for the future.
-The middle of the fourteenth century, the University kept in chests of treasures including books.
+Cambridge University Library also has a long history of keeping knowledge safe for the future.
+In the middle of the fourteenth century, the University kept chests of treasures, including books.
 But it took until the fifteenth century for the first University Library to be founded and home at the Old Schools site.
 Now they are aiming to have the world’s greatest research libraries as they feel a responsibility to help preserve the scholarly record.

 Institutions of knowledge are about teaching and generating new knowledge for future generations.

-Different institutions, departments, faculties, have their own data, research, history, missions, tacit and explicit knowledge processes and how they document knowledge.
+Different institutions, departments, and faculties have their data, research, history, missions, tacit and explicit knowledge processes and how they document knowledge.

-Defining the way each type of knowledge chould be document.
-Create clearly defined processes so all information that is needed is included and published or stored in the correct place.
+Defining the way each type of knowledge should be documented.
+Create clearly defined processes so all needed information is included, published, or stored in the correct place.

-Checkify can help Institutions of Knowledge to create and document these processess so everyone knows what is exspected of them when submitting or sharing knowledge.
-Giving people a checklist to follow stops mistakes being made and items missed which means more time spent or if missed totally something missed for the future.
+Checkify can help Institutions of Knowledge to create and document these processes, so everyone knows what is expected of them when submitting or sharing knowledge.
+Giving people a checklist to follow stops mistakes being made and items missing, which means more time spent or, if missed, totally something missed for the future.